Windows OS Hub

 • Linux

-Windows OS Hub / PowerShell / Uninstalling Programs with PowerShell in Windows 10/11
+Windows OS Hub / PowerShell / Uninstalling Apps Using PowerShell or CMD on Windows 11 and 10

 Contents:

-• How to Uninstall App with WinGet Command?
+• How to Uninstall a Software Using the WinGet Command

-To display a complete list of installed apps on a local computer, run the command below:
+To list the installed program packages on your computer, run the command:

 Get-Package